 A trained therapist will be able to help the child identify the nervous thoughts so that they can be changed to COOL thoughts.
 This can help transform the feeling of anxiety to a state of "concern".
 Concern can be considered an adaptive state and lead to optimal performance.
 For example, being in a state of "concern" prior to an exam can help the student focus, attend to appropriate stimuli, access memories, retrieve information and perform as required.

 It is also reassuring to know that anxiety is not all bad.
 It is a safeguarding physiological mechanism that when triggered in a crisis situation can help to preserve life and protect us from danger.
 Understanding this and learning to differentiate between crisis and a normal situation can be helpful for the child.

-If you or a loved one need help to manage and reduce anxiety, Prajakta is highly skills and experienced to assist with anxiety in young people.
-Give us a call to discuss on 0477 516 777
+If you or a loved one need help to manage and reduce anxiety, we would love to help so give us a call on 0477 516 777